hyperart guidelinescontext

 Thomasson Archive

-In 1972, the artist Genpei Akasegawa began noticing the things cities keep without knowing why, and began sharing it publicly in 1982 as a column in Shashin Jidai, where readers began submitting their own discoveries.
+In 1972, the artist Genpei Akasegawa began noticing the things cities keep without knowing why.
+In 1982 he started sharing them as a column in Shashin Jidai, where readers began submitting their own discoveries.
 Bus tours were organized, NHK covered the phenomenon, and Akasegawa's students established the Thomasson Observation Center to systematize the search.

 This site continues that practice.